ACCESS-NRI/access-hive.org.au/docs/about/user_support/index.md

 Consider asking for help on the [ACCESS-Hive Forum](https://forum.access-hive.org.au).
 For content supported by ACCESS-NRI, a team member will provide support.
 For other content, a fellow member of the community might be able to help.

-For further information on what assistance is available on the forum please visit the forum's <a href="https://forum.access-hive.org.au/t/access-help-and-support/908" target="_blank">Help and Support Page</a>.
-There is also a <a href="https://forum.access-hive.org.au/t/support-faq-frequently-asked-questions/1021" target="_blank">Forum Support FAQ</a> covering some of the more common questions you might have about what support is provided, how it is provided and what you can expect.
+For further information on what assistance is available on the forum please visit the forum's [Help and Support Page](https://forum.access-hive.org.au/t/access-help-and-support/908).
+There is also a [Forum Support FAQ](https://forum.access-hive.org.au/t/support-faq-frequently-asked-questions/1021) covering some of the more common questions you might have about what support is provided, how it is provided and what you can expect.

 <div class="card-container">
     <a href="/about/user_support/ask_on_forum" class="horizontal-card">